smellman/jica_2023/jica-seminar-2023.md

 - This presentation requires Linux based OS.
 - Also, you can use Raspberry Pi 4.
   - Raspberry Pi 4 is cheap and powerful.
-  - Raspberry Pi 4 is ARM64 architecture.
+  - Raspberry Pi 4 is ARM64/aarch64 architecture.
   - Raspberry Pi 4 is easy to use for GIS.
+- My repository for this presentation supports only ARM64/aarch64 architecture.

 ---

 # Software - GDAL/OGR

 - https://gdal.org/
-- GDAL/OGR is the most popular GIS library.
+- GDAL/OGR is the most popular GIS library and provides command line tools.
   - QGIS based on GDAL/OGR.
 - GDAL/OGR supports many GIS data formats.
 - GDAL/OGR supports raster xyz tile.